 Student Life Committee.
-The Student Life Committee is composed of representatives from each class.
+The Student Life Committee is composed of student representatives.
 The committee plans numerous activities that enhances and improves university life.
 Adult learners interested in offering insight should contact the Student Life Department for the opportunity to continue to develop services and options for adult learners.